shreemantrau/coding-dojo-flask/Doho Survey with validation/README.md

 Objectives:
-Practice working with a database
+Practice working with a database.
-Practice validating user input
+Practice validating user input.
-Practice using flash messages
+Practice using flash messages.